By Jass Makkar

 I received many awards in this sector.
-I was declared 3rd in the top 5 tech-writers by an American newspaper.
+I was declared 3rd in the top 5 tech writers by an American newspaper.
 Moreover, I was interviewed by many TV and news channels when I launched my first book.

-There are few tips that I would like to give to aspiring content writers.
+There are a few tips that I would like to give to aspiring content writers.
 “NEVER, NEVER go for paid courses.”
 Skills are not something that you can drink with water.
 Practice is the key.
 So, instead of wasting your hard-earned money on learning tips only, work on yourself.

 There are many worth-sharing stories.
-But I would like to share a story when a middle-aged man contacted me and said ‘THANK YOU’.
+But I would like to share a story about when a middle-aged man contacted me and said ‘THANK YOU’.

-Actually, I uploaded a post on ‘mental health’ in which I explained the family situation after suicide.
+Actually, I uploaded a post on ‘mental health’ in which I explained the family situation after the suicide.

 After reading that post, he contacted me and said, “You saved my family, Jass.
 I was thinking about suicide because I have lost my job and I can’t pay the fees of my two children.
 But your post has opened my eyes.”